003ash/Advanced-Modeling-for-Predicting-Flight-Departure-Delays/README.md

 ### Feature Selection

 To mitigate multicollinearity, we strategically remove one feature from each correlated pair.
 Feature selection techniques, including correlation heatmaps and regression analysis, guide the identification of influential features.

+### Exploratory Data Analysis

+#### A. Effect of Airport Busyness on Departure Delays
+- Investigated the relationship between airport busyness and departure delays, revealing a clear trend: as airports become busier, departure delays tend to increase.

+#### B. Effect of Airlines Size on Departure Delays
+- Explored the correlation between airline size and median departure delays, finding that larger airlines demonstrate lower delays, emphasizing the need for operational improvements in smaller carriers.

+#### C. Correlation of Altitude with Delays
+- Examined the impact of airport altitude on departure delays, concluding that no substantial correlation exists between altitude and delays.

+### Geospatial Data Analysis

+#### A. Hotspots of Flight Delays
+- Visualized median flight delays across geographic locations, identifying hotspots, particularly on the East Coast, influenced by weather conditions.

+#### B. Analysis of Delays by State
+- Provided a comprehensive overview of average median delays across states, highlighting regional variations and informing strategic planning.

+#### C. Proximity Analysis of Aviation Entities and Major Airports
+- Studied the impact of aviation entities' proximity on departure delays at major airports, revealing a limited correlation, suggesting the presence of aviation facilities may not be a significant factor causing delays.

 ### Regression Analysis